trentlarson/endorser-ch/sql/README.md

 CREATE TABLE plan_claim (
     handleId TEXT,
-    jwtId text PRIMARY KEY, -- the latest JWT ID that updated this plan issuerDid TEXT, -- DID of the entity who recorded this; did:peer are 58 chars agentDid TEXT, -- DID of the plan owner/initiator; did:peer are 58 chars
+    jwtId text PRIMARY KEY, -- updated to the latest JWT ID that updated this issuerDid TEXT, -- DID of the entity who recorded this; did:peer are 58 chars agentDid TEXT, -- DID of the plan owner/initiator; did:peer are 58 chars